-An ICD also can fix a heart rate that is too fast or too slow.
-It does so without using a shock.
+An ICD can also fix a heart rate that is too fast or too slow, without using a shock.
 It can send out electrical pulses to speed up a heart rate that is too slow or it can slow down a fast heart rate by matching the pace and bringing the heart rate back to normal.

-Whether you get pulses or a shock, depends on the type of problem that you have and how the doctor programs the ICD for you.
+Before putting the ICD in your chest, your doctor will program it to send electrical pulses or a shock when needed.
+Whether you get pulses, or a shock depends on the type of problem that you have and how the doctor programs the ICD to respond to it.